Become a Professional Photographer with Online Photography Classes

-If you’re not ready to commit to a full degree program, are pursing photography more casually, or just want to brush up on some specific skills, a certificate may be a good option.
+If you’re not ready to commit to a full degree program, are pursuing photography more casually, or just want to brush up on some specific skills, a certificate may be a good option.
 Some certifications can be earned in just a matter of weeks or months!
 Look for online certificate programs at community colleges.

 Online Photography Associate Degree

 An associate degree is a step above a certificate program and generally takes around 2 years to complete.
-Coursework for this degree will be technical in nature, and provide an introduction to the many styles of photography.
-This type of program can be found at community colleges, art schools and some universities.
+Coursework for this degree will be technical in nature and provide an introduction to the many styles of photography.
+This type of program can be found at community colleges, art schools, and some universities.

 Online Photography Bachelor’s Degree

 This degree takes around 4 years to complete and is required for many professional photography positions.
-It can be earned at a university, art school or design institute.
+It can be earned at a university, art school, or design institute.
 Coursework will provide a more in-depth and hands-on look at the many types of photography.
-You will also cover things like graphic design, artwork critique, business, entrepreneurship and marketing.
+You will also cover things like graphic design, artwork critique, business, entrepreneurship, and marketing.

 Online Photography Master’s Degree

 This two-to-three-year commitment is for serious artists and/or those who wish to become instructors or professors.
 You will complete intense studio courses and independent study, pushing yourself creatively.
-You will likely have a hand in designing your own curriculum, and will complete a visual and written thesis at the end of the program.
+You will likely have a hand in designing your own curriculum and will complete a visual and written thesis at the end of the program.

 Whatever level of education you choose, be sure the school you select offers accredited online photography courses.
 Accreditation ensures that the courses meet a standard level of academic standards.
 This is often very important to future employers.